sidbav/sidbav.github.io/about.md

 Hi!
 My name is Sidharth Baveja.

-I am a 4th year Electrical Engineering student at the University of Waterloo.

-My interests include Electric and Autonomous Vehicles, AI, Cryptocurrencies, Investing, Personal Development and The Creator Economy.
+I am Master of Computer Science Student at Texas A&M.

-I am currently looking for 2022 New Grad Opportunities so feel free to email me at *sidharthbav [at] gmail [dot] com* if you have something in mind.
+I am currently looking for 2024 New Grad Opportunities so feel free to email me at *sidharthbav [at] gmail [dot] com* if you have something in mind.